Nabs2000/yelp-ai-api-hack-2025/README.md

 - **Context-aware Yelp calls** - The agent now intelligently calls Yelp API for follow-up questions about businesses
 - **Targeted searches** - When you ask about specific business types in follow-up (e.g., "Tell me more about storage"), it makes a focused Yelp API call
 - **Location context** - Remembers cities from previous messages to provide relevant recommendations
+- **Parallel API calls** - All 7 Yelp API calls execute in parallel using async/await, reducing response time from ~15-20s to ~3-4s
 - **Keywords detected**: restaurants, storage, apartments, furniture, cleaning, activities, and more

 ## Agent Capabilities